Meet Our Team

 Zoë Booth, flute tutor

 Zoë Booth is a flute player and teacher/conductor working across the Southeast of England.
 She studied flute with Martin Feinstein in London before moving to Manchester, where – at the Royal Northern College of Music, on a scholarship from the ABRSM – she continued her studies with Peter Lloyd, Richard Davis and some of the UK’s other most respected players.
 As a professional musician, Zoë’s playing has been commended through the awards of prizes, scholarships and competitions.
-Following her graduation from the RNCM and University of Manchester (joint course) Zoë Booth moved to St Albans, Hertfordshire, where she enjoys a varied career of performing, education work, conducting and writing; she is also an Examiner, Trainer and Presenter for the Associated Board of the Royal Schools of Music.
+Following her graduation from the RNCM and University of Manchester (joint course) Zoë Booth moved to St Albans, Hertfordshire, where she enjoys a varied career of performing, education work, conducting and writing; she also works as a Chief Examiner at ABRSM.

 to- one basis, and coaching and conducting local ensembles and flute choirs for students of school age.
 In 2003 she established the ‘Flutes at the Barns’ series of popular residential flute courses for adult players which are attended by players from across the world; she is now in demand, with experience of more than 70 residential courses as principal tutor, in the UK, Ireland, Italy, Spain and Sri Lanka, as well as even more Flute Days.
 As a natural result of her performing and teaching Zoë began writing and arranging music for flute and other instruments in 2000; her first publications were released in 2006.

 “You have such a gift with adults...positive but yet real in your ability to home in on each individuals’ needs...
 I couldn’t believe the change you made for so many of us.”